crashdean/kickstarter-analysis/README.md

 Analysis of Kickstarter data using Excel for new theater play called Fever.

 ## Overview of Project
 The Kickstarter analysis project was designed to help a up-and-coming play wright Louise determine if her play Fever will be successful in raising funds.
 The overall budget for the play was set at $10,000.
 The data used for the analysis will provide a better picture of success or failed rate compared with other fund raisers.
 We can then see when is the best time to start a fund raiser and the success of the projected budget.

-## Analysis and Challenges
+## Analysis and Challenge
 The following categories were taken from the Kickstarter data sheet and used for further analysis.

 * Goals
 * Outcomes